-The EAC created a public outreach booklet, A Guide to Residential Solar Installation in Carroll County, to help provide Carroll's residents with basic information to navigate the process in Carroll County of installing accessory solar facilities in residential districts.
-The booklet, which is available on the EAC's webpage provides information regarding the process, certified installers, frequently asked questions, questions to ask the solar company/installer, financing, and more.
-The booklet is available on the EAC webpage at http://ccgovernment.carr.org/ccg/eac/.
+A Guide to Residential Solar Installation in Carroll County provides Carroll's residents with basic information to navigate the process in Carroll County of installing accessory solar facilities in residential districts.
+The booklet, which is available on the EAC's webpage, provides information regarding the process, certified installers, frequently asked questions, questions to ask the solar company/installer, financing, and more.